s5bug/blog/_posts/2021-08-08-windows-setup.markdown

 : These are directories that can be relocated per-user, such as Documents, Downloads, Desktop, Pictures, and Videos.

+**`_EXAMPLE_TEXT_`**
+: An all-caps identifier surrounded by underscores is meant to be a user-defined variable.
+It _can_ be an environment variable if desired, but it is not required to be one.
+If something is required to be an environment variable, it should be explicitly mentioned.

 ## First Boot

 ### Relocating Special Directories